hellenrga/blog/content/docs/increase-disk-size.md

 tags = ['VM', 'Homelab', 'Problem-solving']
 +++

-# Increasing Disk Size in VirtualBox Using GParted

 In this guide, I’ll walk you through the process of increasing the disk size of a VirtualBox virtual machine (VM) and allocating the additional space using GParted.

 ---